-- There are no development works proposed within the RPA of retained trees. - T1 (Weeping Silver Birch) is well away from the proposed works. - Note: This level of risk is a visual guide only and is only relevant if all advised tree protective measures are put in place prior to any on site activity and maintained for the duration of the works. - Note: Only on-site testing can confirm the local soil conditions below foundation level but available information suggests the presence of a GRAVEL overlying a CLAY.
+- The incursion is 0.8% of the overall RPA of T12 and well within the tolerable zone (represented above) - The greatest risk is likely to trees to the front of the site from access/ material storage/ operative parking (not represented above). - Note: This level of risk is a visual guide only and is only relevant if all advised tree protective measures are put in place prior to any on site activity and maintained for the duration of the works. - Note: Only on-site testing can confirm the local soil conditions below foundation level but available information suggests the presence of a CLAY.

-Fig 6 - Diagram showing the typical particulate composition and air/ water content at field capacity for mineral soil types4 The variation in soil type has a direct bearing on the potential impact of adverse construction techniques (such as soil compaction) as well as overall root system morphology & development.
+Fig 6 - Diagram showing the typical particulate composition and air/ water content at field capacity for mineral soil types5 The variation in soil type has a direct bearing on the potential impact of adverse construction techniques (such as soil compaction) as well as overall root system morphology & development.
 Clay soils tend to have shallower rooting as moisture remains readily available while soils containing free draining gravel and sand can encourage deeper rooting based on reduce soil bulk density and greater seasonal variations in moisture availability.

-4 Forestry Commission (2005) The Influence of Soils and Species on Tree Root Depth
+5 Forestry Commission (2005) The Influence of Soils and Species on Tree Root Depth